disarticulate/build-latest-nginx/README.md

  1. Clone this repo or download the script  and functions.php via curl/wget. <i>Do not copy/paste it from browser.</i>

  2. Review the configure lines inside <code>buildngx.sh</code>.
-You might want to <b>add/remove</b> modules/options.
+You might want to <b>add/remove</b> the default modules/options.

  3. Run <code>buildngx.sh</code>. and answer the questions.
-It will ask for which modules to be made and for server to use, unless -q is specified.
+It will ask for which modules to be made and for <b>server string</b> to use, unless -q is specified.

  4. If compile is ok, it will ask to <code>make install</code>.